 Landon looked unsure.
 “Sir… I think Barlow pierced his stomach.
 I don’t think we can save him.”

 “And I don’t want you too,” that oily voice said with a rich cheer.
 “He’s more interesting as a corpse.”
 And then he kneeled down closer to Bobden, his wide smile being all that encompassed the dwarf’s vision.
 His voice grew low, and incredibly deep.
 “Isn’t that right, Beardy?”

 There was nothing left for Bobden to do.
 Remember.
 Remember.
 He said, flashing through everything he had seen.
 Committing it to his quickly dying memory.
 In seconds he could not feel himself, and all that was him felt dissolute.
 Would he hold on?
 Would he keep himself?
 It was known to happen, though he had never seen it.
 His father hadn’t.

 In the last few seconds of Bobden’s first life, he felt an aching sadness.
 His brother was only a short walk away, and he would not get to see him.
 He was safe, though, at least for a time.
 As his mind grew chaotic, raging against his own death, he found himself soundlessly repeating the final rites of the Builders.
 “My life belongs to the Builders.
 Through me their will is made manifest.
 In their mercy I have been given one life for my own, in exchange for a second that is theirs alone.
 I shall live.
 I shall die.
 I shall live again.
 All praise to the builders.”

 As the words formed on his lips, the grinning visage of whatever had employed Landon and his mind slipped to darkness.
 When he finished, the words had no meaning, and he knew not why he said them.

 Nor did that which was Bobden know who or what he was.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Philip CoffeyWrite a Review